goldin2008/Note/talk.md

 >19 Tools

 We do not need to create building bricks or reinvent the wheels.
+XX's ML is probably 70% or more based on Python.
+The UK and some of finance modeling teams prefer R. Deployment are frequently in JAVA either wrapped Python or exported directly to a JAVA object.

 >20 Framework at XX